Collaborative Divorce Attorney

 The Benefits of Collaborative Divorce A Collaborative Divorce process has many advantages, especially when compared to traditional litigated divorce:

 - Time – The Collaborative Divorce process works on your schedule and not the courts’ schedule.
-This means that you can move through a Collaborative divorce process more quickly than one that involves scheduled court appearances.
+This means that you can move through a Collaborative Divorce process more quickly than one that involves scheduled court appearances.
 It is also a process that allows you to proceed at your own pace, recognizing the need of some to go a little slower.

-- Cost savings – Attorney fees are lower because of the reduced time factor.
+- Cost savings – Attorney fees are lower because of the reduced attorney time required.
 Additional cost savings are accomplished with the use of a financial professional and divorce coaches.
 These experts typically have a lower hourly rate than the attorneys.
 The financial neutral serves both parties whereas in a litigated divorce both parties would typically hire their own financial experts.

-- Less emotional turmoil – Collaborative Divorce helps the divorcing couple to work with each other to resolve the case rather than working against each other.
+- Less emotional turmoil – Collaborative Divorce helps the divorcing couple work with each other to resolve the case rather than working against each other.
 This results in a lower level of stress and conflict than would occur if the case went to court.
 Divorce coaches work with the couple to improve communication and help each spouse manage the difficult emotions that are common during a divorce.

 Contact an Experienced California Collaborative Divorce Attorney